kdolic/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+- semantic HTML are elements that describe meaning for tags to both the online browser and developers who view your code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+- block-level elements always start on a new and take up the width that is available to it, while inline does not start on a new line and takes up the necessary width

 3. What are the 4 areas of the box model?

+-MBPC (margin(blank space around the border), border, padding(blank space around content), content(text or image))

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+- cross axis

 5. Explain why git is valuable to a team of developers.

+- it keeps track of changes made for a project or file. it's a great tool for teams because it allows members to communicate and collaborate on projects by pushing/pulling the content to share or edit.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.